Haneul-Oh/AuditChain/README.md

 ## Intro
 This is a repository for explanations about AuditChain.
 The code for auditchain is the property of my lab (SSLAB in POSTECH) and is not publicly available.

-## About AuditChain: a Private Blockchain Platform
+## AuditChain: a Private Blockchain Platform
 AuditChain is a private blockchain system using PBFT-like consensus with linear communication complexity, assuming a partially synchronous network.
 While the traditional PBFT consensus algorithm is monolithic, block generation steps are separated from the consensus layer in AuditChain.

 <p align="center">